ibm-cloud-docs/security-services/responsibilities.md

 {{site.data.keyword.attribute-definition-list}}

-# Understanding your responsibilities when you use the Core security services deployable architectures
+# Understanding your responsibilities when you use the core security services deployable architectures
 {: #shared-resp}

-Learn about the management responsibilities and terms and conditions that you have when you use one of the Core security services deployable architectures.
+Learn about the management responsibilities and terms and conditions that you have when you use one of the core security services deployable architectures.
 {: shortdesc}

 - For more information about the responsibilities for you and for {{site.data.keyword.IBM}} when you use a deployable architecture, see [Understanding your responsibilities when you use deployable architectures](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures).